viktmar/anki/important_words.md

 vacation
 work
+student
+university

 city
 village
+street

+I have a reservation.
+A table for five people, please.
+That's great.
 This is tasty.
+I want Viktor.
+I don't want Viktor.
+Do you want Viktor?
+My name is Viktor.
+What's your name?
+How much?
-I need a break.
+Can I have a receipt?
-Here you go.
-Come with me.
+I like Viktor.
+I don't like Viktor.
+Can you take me to Viktor?
+Where can I get Viktor?
+How much does this cost?

+Let's talk.
+How are you?
 Nice to meet you.
 I love it here.
-That's great.
+Can you please talk slower?
+Can you please repeat that?
 I understand.
-Yes, please.
-Let's talk.
-This is my hotel.
-This doesn't work.
-Let's go on a date together.
-No, thank you.
 I didn't understand.
 Sorry, I don't speak English.
-You have a beautiful smile.
-I have a reservation.
-Call an ambulance.

-I've lost my passport.
-I need a doctor.
-I want to call ...
-I speak very little ...
-I want ...
-I don't want ...
-My name is Viktor.
-I don't like ...
-I like ...
-Where is ...
-How much does this cost?
-Can you take me to ...?
-Where can I get ...?
-Can you please talk slower?
-Can you please repeat that?
 What's your favorite local dish?
 Can you recommend a good place to visit?
 Where are you from?
-Is it save to drink the water?
-What time is it?
-How long does it take?
-Where can I charge my phone?
 What do you want?
-What's your name?
-How are you?
+Let's go on a date together.
-Can I have a receipt?
+You have a beautiful smile.
-How much?
-Do you know somebody who knows English?
+Come with me.